 (i) Prescribing or dispensing controlled substances or prescription-only drugs for which the physician assistant is not approved or in excess of the amount authorized pursuant to this chapter.

-(j) Any conduct or practice that is or might be harmful or dangerous to the health of a patient or the public.
+(j) Committing any conduct or practice that is or might be harmful or dangerous to the health of a patient or the public.

-(k) Violation of a formal order, probation or stipulation issued by the board.
+(k) Violating a formal order, probation or stipulation issued by the board.

 (l) Failing to clearly disclose the person's identity as a physician assistant in the course of the physician assistant's employment.